-ATM: For cash (if you have money in your debit account-funny how that works), just go to the ATM, provided by the Assemblies of God Credit Union, at the southeast entrance to Cantrell Student Union.
-You can also use the ATM from Central Bank, inside the West entrance of Riggs Hall, for a free cash withdrawal from your workstudy payroll debit card.
+ATM: Automatic Teller Machines are provided by the Assemblies of God Credit Union, at the southeast entrance to Cantrell Student Union.
+The ATM from Central Bank, inside the West entrance of Riggs Hall, provides a free cash withdrawal from your work study payroll debit card.

-Bookstore: If you had any doubt, yes, you do need to get (and read) your textbooks!
-Upon request, the helpful folks will pre-package your textbooks for pick-up prior to the start of each semester (they also price match Amazon's prices-just ask about it).
+Bookstore: Upon request, the helpful folks at the EU Bookstore will pre-package your textbooks for pick-up prior to the start of each semester (they also price match Amazon's prices-just ask about it).
 Location: Student Union.
-Regular hours: M-F: 8:30 am - 5 pm; Sat: 10 am - 2 pm.
+Regular hours: M-F: 8:30 a.m. - 5 p.m.; Sat: 10 a.m. - 2 p.m..
+865-2815, x7343